rust-embedded/discovery-mb2/mdbook/src/05-meet-your-software/light-it-up.md

 # Light it up
-## embedded-hal

-In this chapter we are going to make one of the many LEDs on the micro:bit light up since this is basically the "Hello World" of embedded programming.
+We will finish this chapter by making one of the many LEDs on the MB2 light up.
 In order to get this task done we will use one of the traits provided by `embedded-hal`, specifically the [`OutputPin`] trait which allows us to turn a pin on or off.

 [`OutputPin`]: https://docs.rs/embedded-hal/0.2.6/embedded_hal/digital/v2/trait.OutputPin.html